Edge Hill University: Halls of Residence

 Chancellors South, an additional 246 accommodation units to complete the Chancellors Court blocks on the Eastern side of the campus, was completed in summer 2014.
 The Halls are named after individuals associated with the institution including Laverty (Bernard Laverty, Pro-Chancellor and chair of the Edge Hill University Board of Governors since 2014, Chartered Accountant and Director of Lancashire textile company David Whitehead & Sons Limited), Jenkins (Miss JA Jenkins, Vice-Principal of Edge Hill from 1906 and Acting Principal from 1909 to 1910), Millins (Mr PKC 'Ken' Millins was the first male Principal of Edge Hill, leading the institution between 1964 and 1979 and was awarded an Honorary Doctorate in 2010), Aitken (Sir James Aitken served on the Education Committee of Lancashire County Council from 1921 to 1948, and was chair of the council from 1946 to 1948) and Welch (John Welch was chair of the Education Committee of Lancashire County Council between 1955 and 1958).

 Palatine Court Halls are named after prominent individuals associated with the historic Lancashire County Palatine: Carrington (artist Leonora Carrington), Glazebrook (physicist Richard Glazebrook), Pankhurst (campaigner for women's suffrage Emmeline Pankhurst), Roscoe (abolitionist and historian William Roscoe), Lowry (artist L. S. Lowry), Peel (Prime Minister and architect of the modern police force Robert Peel) and Wilkinson (politician, sometime Minister for Education Ellen Wilkinson).

+Woodland Court Halls are named in alphabetical order starting from Block A to Block Y. Woodland Court is exclusively offered to senior undergraduate students and is not available to first year undergraduate students.
+Woodland Court differs from other accommodation in that it is laid out in a townhouse format, with different parts of the accommodation split over multiple floors, however it is otherwise identical to other halls of residence.

+In 2019, Main Halls were refurbished, to modernise the facilities, and bring the offerings inline with the rest of the University's accommodation portfolio.

+Back Halls was demolished in 2023 to make way for a new set of accommodation blocks, now known as Central Halls, which carried forward the names for each hall of residence, excluding Katherine Fletcher, as only 4 blocks had been constructed.

 Organisation and governance

 Governance

 The university's Chancellor is Dawn Airey, appointed in 2023.
 The founding Chancellor was Tanya Byron, a clinical psychologist, journalist, author and broadcaster.
 Byron served in the role from 2008 to 2018.

 The Pro-Chancellor is Clive Edwards who also serves as chair of the Board of Governors.

-The current interim Vice-Chancellor is Linda Brady.
-The previous post holder John Cater, held the post from 1993 to his retirement in January 2025..
+The current interim leadership team comprises Professor George Talbot and Lynn Hill.
+Professor Michael Young was Vice-Chancellor between July 2025 and February 2026.
+The previous incumbent John Cater held the position from 1993 until his retirement in January 2025.
 He received a CBE in the 2015 Queen's birthday honours.
 As a social geographer, he has published extensively on race, housing, economic development and public policy and co-authored major research studies for the Social Science Research Council, the Commission for Racial Equality and their successor bodies.